willkurt/lacan-racket/markdown/lacan.md

 ## Our symbolic programming

 Lacan never makes the explicit connection between programming and his symbolic language, but it leads to an interesting observation.
-Lacan's main argument here (if we can say that Lacan ever really makes an argument) is that Freud's delemea doesn't need the "Death Drive".
-We can see that if our mind is driven by symbols then we can clearly explain the repetition of events, tragic or not, by the rules that force symbols to behave in a certain way.
+Lacan's main argument here (if we can say that Lacan ever really makes an argument) is that Freud's dilemma doesn't need the "Death Drive".
+We can see that if our mind is driven by symbols (or signifiers) then we can clearly explain the repetition of events, tragic or not, by the rules that force symbols to behave in a certain way.
 From the perspective of a programmer it seems that Lacan is stating something that almost seems obivous in retrosepct: we can view ourselves as programmed by these symbols.

 If you've ever watched the series True Detective this may invoke images of Rust's description of why he continues on living despite his deep pessism regarding existence: